ntczkjfg/joplin-plugin-click-to-copy-span/README.md

 ```

 ## Settings
 There is a settings page for the plugin in the Joplin options.
 There, you can customize the start and end tokens away from the default `[[` and `]]`.
+You can also disable having the spans appear in the editor if you'd prefer only the raw text there.

 ## Notes